 III.
 Commission's Findings and Order Granting Accelerated Approval of Proposed Plan Amendment

-After careful review, the Commission finds that the proposed Joint-SRO Plan amendment is consistent with the requirements of the Act and the rules and regulations thereunder.
-Specifically, the Commission believes that the proposed amendment, which permits the CBOE to become a participant to the Joint-SRO Plan, is consistent with the requirements of section 11A of the Act, and Rule 11Aa3-2 thereunder.
-The Plan establishes appropriate procedures for market centers to follow in making their monthly reports required pursuant to Rule 11Ac1-5, available to the public in a uniform, readily accessible, and usable electronic format.
-The proposed amendment to include the CBOE as a participant in the joint-SRO Plan will contribute to the maintenance of fair and orderly markets and remove impediments to and perfect the mechanisms of a national market system by facilitating the uniform public disclosure of order execution information by all market centers.
+The Commission finds that the proposed Joint-SRO Plan amendment is consistent with the requirements of the Act and the rules and regulations thereunder.
+Specifically, the Commission believes that the proposed amendment, which permits BATS to become a participant to the Joint-SRO Plan, is consistent with the requirements of Section 11A of the Act, and Rule 608 of Regulation NMS.
+The Plan establishes appropriate procedures for market centers to follow in making their monthly reports required pursuant to Rule 605 of Regulation NMS, available to the public in a uniform, readily accessible, and usable electronic format.
+The proposed amendment to include BATS as a participant in the Joint-SRO Plan will contribute to the maintenance of fair and orderly markets and remove impediments to and perfect the mechanisms of a national market system by facilitating the uniform public disclosure of order execution information by all market centers.

 IV.
 ConclusionStart Signature

 For the Commission, by the Division of Trading and Markets, pursuant to delegated authority.